shyniarjun/NHS_Data_categorisation_and_simulation/docs/background.md

 ## NHS Exemplar Accreditation Use Case

-This project originated within the NHS Exemplar Accreditation programme, where performance across 35 wards is assessed using KPIs under four pillars: Quality, Efficiency, Patient Experience, and Staff Experience.
+This project originated within the NHS Exemplar Accreditation programme, where performance across 35 wards is assessed using KPIs grouped under four pillars: Quality, Efficiency, Patient Experience, and Staff Experience.

 ### Problem Identified